shearerp/shearerp.github.io/_posts/2022-01-01-grokking-linked-list-reversal.md

         A = C.next
 ```

-To get to a working function, we need a few final tweaks:
+To make this a working function, we need a few final tweaks:

 1. Figure out when we're done.
 Based on the final state above, we need to keep going until `C` points to the null at the end of the list.